-Here is a fun gardening project to do with your child, planting tulips in November and December ready for early spring blooming:
+Here is a fun gardening project to do with your child, planting tulips with the kids ready for early spring blooming:

 You might think your gardening season is over, but if you want to have lots of colourful blooms next Spring, I’m happy to say, it’s not too late yet!
 December and January are great months for planning ahead and tidying up for next year’s growing season.